Man City on brink of Premier League glory, but Liverpool keep dreaming

 - 'It's not in our hands' -

-Klopp will have to re-focus his players' minds after their heroics against Barcelona as they cling to the hope that City will slip up against Brighton.
+Klopp will have to re-focus his players' minds on their clash with Wolves at Anfield after their Champions League semi-final heroics against Barcelona as they cling to the hope that City will slip up.

-"We think about Wolves now," said Klopp, who despite his stellar reputation has not won a major trophy since 2012.
+"We think about Wolves now," said Klopp, who has not won a major trophy since 2012.

-Even if they fall short on Sunday they have the chance to become champions of Europe for a sixth time if they beat fellow Premier League club Tottenham in Madrid on June 1.
+They now know that even if they fall short they have the chance to become champions of Europe for a sixth time if they can get past Tottenham in Madrid on June 1.

-Regardless of whether Liverpool finish the weekend on top, Klopp insists he is happy with his team's progress after four years in charge.
+The Anfield faithful are desperate to see their team at the top of the domestic tree again, but regardless of whether Liverpool finish the weekend on top, Klopp insists he is happy with his team's progress.

 "Sunday is our last Premier League game.
 If we can win it, it's not in our hands what we get, but it doesn't make our season a little bit less good.
 It's just a different finish," he said.

-Behind the front two, all the issues in the Premier League are virtually done and dusted.
+Behind the runaway front two, all the issues in the Premier League are virtually done and dusted.

-Barring a spectacular swing in goal difference, Tottenham will finish above Arsenal and mathematically secure the remaining Champions League spot alongside Chelsea, while the highest Manchester United can finish is fifth.
+Barring a spectacular swing in goal difference, Tottenham will finish above Arsenal and mathematically seal the remaining Champions League spot alongside Chelsea, while the highest Manchester United can finish is fifth.